 We’re working to build Palmerston North’s reputation as a creative and exciting place to live, work and study, that has great places for people, and the attractions, recreation options and experiences of a big city without the hassle and cost.
 As part of our vision and goals we want to raise our ranking in this survey significantly over the next 10 years.

 When will we know the results?

-The survey is open to the public for 10 weeks and closes on 26 April.
+The survey was open to the public for 10 weeks.
+It closed on 26 April.
 Once all responses are analysed and indexed we expect the results to be available by mid-year.